-By default in Active Directory domain environment clients synchronize their time with domain controllers (option Nt5DS — synchronize time to domain hierarchy).
-Typically, this behavior does not need to be reconfigured, however, if there are problems with time sync on domain clients, you can try to specify the time server directly on clients using GPO.
+By default in Active Directory, domain clients synchronize their time with domain controllers (option Nt5DS — synchronize time to domain hierarchy).
+Typically, this behavior does not need to be reconfigured.
+However, if there are problems with time sync on your domain clients, you can try to specify the time server directly on clients using GPO.

 To do this, create a new GPO and assign it to the OU with computers.
-In the GPO Editor go to Computer Configuration > Administrative Templates > System > Windows Time Service > Time Providers and enable policy Configure Windows NTP Client.
+In the GPO Editor go to the following section Computer Configuration > Administrative Templates > System > Windows Time Service > Time Providers and enable the policy Configure Windows NTP Client.